 - have the potential to be transformative, defined as the potential to create a significant and real change or impact—a noticeable leap or tangible breakthrough rather than an incremental advance.

-The definition of transformative is linked to the Canada Foundation for Innovation’s proposed definition of convergence research (PDF, 726 KB), where “convergence research is increasingly seen as the way to solve pressing challenges.”
+In the NFRF program, the definition of “transformative” is linked to the Canada Foundation for Innovation’s proposed definition of convergence research (PDF, 726 KB), where “convergence research is increasingly seen as the way to solve pressing challenges.”
 It is aligned with the National Science Foundation’s definition of convergence research, focusing on research driven by a specific and compelling problem and deep integration across disciplines.
 It also has strong parallels to Horizon Europe in its reference to mission-oriented research and innovation with bold and concrete objectives to respond to societal challenges.

-The maximum budget for the direct costs of the research project is $3,200,000 per year, and the minimum budget is $1,600,000.
-Applicants must request a budget (value and duration) commensurate with the objectives of the project.
-Applicants may also add up to 25% of the value of the direct costs of research to cover indirect costs and include this in the total funding request.
-This portion of the award must be used only to pay for eligible expenses, as outlined on the Research Support Fund website.
-The component of each award for indirect costs is included in the award value; it is not in addition to it.
+The minimum budget for the direct costs of the research project is $1,600,000 per year, and the maximum budget is $3,200,000.
+Applicants must request a budget (value and duration) in line with the objectives of the project.
+Applicants may, in addition, request up to 25% of the value of the direct costs of research to cover indirect costs and include this in their total funding request.
+Funds requested for indirect costs must be used only to pay for eligible expenses, as outlined on the Research Support Fund website.
+The indirect costs component of each NFRF award is included in the award value; it is not in addition to it.

 Eligible expenses related to the direct costs of research are outlined in the Tri-Agency Guide on Financial Administration.
 The objective of Transformation grants is to support projects with strong potential to make significant change.
 As a result, funds should be used primarily to support research activities and not for the acquisition or maintenance of infrastructure.

-Transformation grants are awarded to a nominated principal investigator (NPI) in an eligible institution; they are not institutional grants.
-Successful applications will be awarded a grant of up to six years.
+Transformation grants are awarded to an NPI in an eligible institution; they are not institutional grants.
 A mid-term review of all funded projects is mandatory to ensure they are on track to meet objectives within the six-year timeframe.
 If the mid-term review is unsuccessful, grants may be terminated early.
-Given that research is, by its nature, driven by hypotheses and that outcomes are uncertain, it is understood that approaches, goals and objectives may have to be modified as the project progresses.
-The mid-term review will evaluate the project’s progress to date and plans for the remaining time, taking this into consideration.
+Given that research is driven by hypotheses and that outcomes are uncertain, it is understood that approaches, goals and objectives may have to be modified as the project progresses.
+Taking this into consideration, the mid-term review will evaluate the project’s progress and plans for the time remaining.

 To reflect the expertise required to deliver on the ambitious and interdisciplinary nature of the project, proposals must be submitted by teams.
-Teams must include a nominated principal investigator (NPI) and may include co-principal investigators, co-applicants and/or collaborators.
+Teams must include an NPI and may include co-principal investigators (co-PIs), co-applicants and/or collaborators.
 Individuals who are not academic researchers are eligible for all roles except NPI.
-At the notice of intent to apply (NOI) stage, a minimum of five confirmed members (NPI, co-principal investigators and co-applicants but not collaborators) is required.
+At the notice of intent to apply (NOI) stage, a minimum of five confirmed members (excluding collaborators) is required.
 Additional members can be added at each stage of the competition process and throughout the term of the grant.
 All core members of the team are expected to be confirmed when the letter of intent to apply (LOI) is submitted.

 National, international and cross-sector (private, public or other) collaborations are encouraged, as needed, to ensure that the most appropriate individuals and/or organizations are involved and that team composition reflects best practices in equity, diversity and inclusion.
 To support collaborations, funds from Transformation grants can be transferred to any organization within Canada or internationally except for-profit companies or federal, provincial or municipal governments.

-- is responsible for the direction of the project and the coordination of proposed activities, in conjunction with the co-principal investigators (if applicable);
+- is responsible for the direction of the project and the coordination of proposed activities, in conjunction with the co-PIs (if applicable);

-- completes the NOI, LOI and full application through the Convergence Portal and submits them to the research administrator at their institution;
+- completes the NOI, LOI and full application in the Convergence Portal and submits them through the portal to the research administrator at their institution;

-- assumes the administrative and financial responsibility for the grant; and
+- assumes administrative and financial responsibility for the grant; and

 - receives all related correspondence from the agencies.

-The NPI must be considered an independent researcher at their primary affiliation –which is defined as the primary organization where the NPI is employed or appointed or where they conduct research.
+The NPI must be considered an independent researcher at their primary affiliation.
+A primary affiliation is defined as the primary organization at which an individual is employed or appointed or where they conduct research.